Frequently asked questions

 When thinking about pursuing a full diagnostic assessment for a young child, it is advisable to consider the following:

-- Is your child needing high levels of support to sustain progress?
+• Is your child needing high levels of support to make progress?

 My availability is at the bottom of the homepage HERE.